Banking & Finance 2024

 Under Norwegian law there are a limited number of security interests arising by operation of law which will prime a lender’s security interest.
 It is not normally possible to structure around such security interests, apart from the mitigating factors mentioned below.

-The main priming lien is that the bankruptcy estate of a party (a “Bankrupt Party”), which has encumbered an asset as security for obligations owed, has a statutory lien over any such encumbered asset as well as over assets which a third party has encumbered, as security for the obligations of the Bankrupt Party.
+The bankruptcy estate of a party (a “Bankrupt Party”) which has encumbered an asset as security for obligations owed, has a statutory lien over any such encumbered asset as well as over assets which a third party has encumbered, as security for the obligations of the Bankrupt Party.
 An exception applies for assets which are charged as security in accordance with the Norwegian Financial Collateral Act (which implements the Financial Collateral Directive).
 The statutory lien has priority over all other liens and security interests in the relevant asset, regardless of whether such other liens or security interests have been created voluntarily or involuntarily.
-However, it is limited to 5% of the value of sales proceeds up to a maximum amount equal to 700 times the court fee at any time (which at present means a maximum amount of NOK870,100) in respect of a mortgage of real property or vessels.
+However, it is limited to 5% of the value of sales proceeds up to a maximum amount equal to 700 times the court fee at any time (which at present means a maximum amount of NOK919,800) in respect of a mortgage of real property or vessels.
 Proceeds from the statutory lien (if any) received by the bankruptcy estate may only be applied towards its necessary expenses.

 Also, pursuant to the Norwegian Reconstruction Act, a company undergoing reconstruction pursuant to that Act may raise financing for its operations during the reconstruction phase (including for costs related to the reconstruction).
 Such financing and costs related to the reconstruction will enjoy a statutory lien over the assets of the company undergoing reconstruction and the rules, as set out above in respect of statutory liens for bankruptcy estates, will otherwise be applicable.
 Assets secured pursuant to the Financial Collateral Act are excluded, however.
 In addition, the financing and costs related to the reconstruction may be granted a lien over machinery and plant (driftstilbehør), inventory (varelager) and trade receivables (utestående fordringer) of the company with priority over all other liens or security interests in the relevant asset.
 The debtor must prove that such secured loan is needed, and security may only be granted with the consent of the restructuring committee.
 Affected holders of security rights may petition the court for the reconstruction committee’s consent to be reversed.
 The court may reverse the consent if the position of the existing security rights is significantly impaired, or if the court finds that there is not a sufficient need for the loan.